When a serious chocolate craving hits, these easy to make, Double Chocolate Cookie Bites will hit the spot!

 - 2/3 cup semisweet chocolate wafers or chips/chunks

 - Preheat oven to 350º.
-Line two baking sheets with parchment and set aside.
+Line two baking sheets with parchment and set them aside.

-- Sift in flour, cocoa, baking powder and salt.
+- Sift in flour, cocoa, baking powder, and salt.
 Mix till just incorporated.
 Stir in chocolate pieces.
-Let dough rest for about 5-10 minutes.
+Let dough rest for about 5-10 minutes or chill for an hour to prevent flat cookies.

 Total time does not reflect resting time.